mas-bandwidth/gafferongames/content/post/integration_basics.md

 Another option for greater accuracy and less memory when simulating a large number of particles is [verlet integration](https://en.wikipedia.org/wiki/Verlet_integration).
 This is a second order integrator and it is also symplectic.
 There is a variant that does not require storing velocity per-particle, as it derives velocity from the two most recent position values.
 This makes collision response and position fix-up easy to implement and saves memory when you have lots of particles.

 Up next are a whole family of integrators called the Runge-Kutta methods.
-In fact, explicit euler is considered part of this family, but it also includes higher order integrators.
-The most classic of these being the Runge Kutta order 4 or simply "**RK4**".
+In fact, explicit euler is considered part of this family, but it also includes higher order integrators, the most classic of these being the Runge Kutta order 4 or simply "**RK4**".

 This family of integrators is named for the German physicists who discovered them: [Carl Runge](https://en.wikipedia.org/wiki/Carl_David_Tolmé_Runge) and [Martin Kutta](https://en.wikipedia.org/wiki/Martin_Wilhelm_Kutta).

-These are German names so the 'g' is hard and the 'u' is a short 'oo' sound.
-I am sorry to inform but this means we are talking about the _'roon-geh koo-ta'_ methods and not a _'runge cutter'_, whatever _that_ is :)
+This means the 'g' is hard and the 'u' is a short 'oo' sound.
+I am sorry to inform but this means we are talking about the _'roon-geh koo-ta'_ methods and not a _'runge cutter'_, whatever that is :)

 Anyway.
 The RK4 is a fourth order integrator, which means its accumulated error is on the order of the fourth derivative.
 This makes it very accurate.
 Much more accurate than explicit and implicit euler which are only first order.

 But I want to make a very important point here.
-Although it is more accurate, that's not to say RK4 is "the best" integrator, or even that it is automatically better than implicit euler.
+Although it is more accurate, that's not to say RK4 is automatically "the best" integrator, or even that it is better than implicit euler.
 It's much more complicated than that.
 Regardless, it's an interesting integrator and it's well worth studying.

 ## Implementing RK4

 There are many great explanations of the mathematics behind RK4 already.
 For example: [here](https://en.wikipedia.org/wiki/Runge–Kutta_methods), [here](http://web.mit.edu/10.001/Web/Course_Notes/Differential_Equations_Notes/node5.html) and [here](https://www.researchgate.net/publication/49587610_A_Simplified_Derivation_and_Analysis_of_Fourth_Order_Runge_Kutta_Method).
 I highly encourage you to follow the derivation and understand how and why it works at a mathematical level.
-But seeing as the target audience for this article are programmers, not mathematicians, we're all about implementation here.
+But, seeing as the target audience for this article are programmers, not mathematicians, we're all about implementation here.
 So lets get started.

 Before we go any further let's define the state of an object as a struct in C++ so we have both position and velocity stored conveniently in one place: